Kevin Davis (police officer): Police career

-Davis currently serves as the 11th Police Chief for the Fairfax County Police Department - Virginia’s largest local police agency and the nation’s 33rd largest.
+Davis currently serves as the 11th Police Chief for the Fairfax County Police Department, Virginia’s largest local police agency and the nation’s 33rd largest.

+Davis began his career with the Prince George's County Police Department in 1992, where his first assignment was at the Oxon Hill District Station.
+During his career with the department, he served as a member of the Emergency Services Team (SWAT), worked as a detective assigned to the Street and Narcotics Team, and later commanded the District 1 (Hyattsville) station.
+He rose through the ranks before being promoted to Assistant Chief in 2009, retiring from the department after nearly two decades of service.

-Davis started his career with the Prince George's County Police Department in 1992.
-He rose through the ranks before ultimately being promoted to the Assistant Police Chief in 2009.
-He retired from the Prince George’s County Police Department and then served as the Police Chief of the Anne Arundel County Police Department in 2013 and 2014.
-In January 2015 he was appointed as Deputy Commissioner of the Baltimore Police Department, serving under Commissioner Anthony Batts.
+Davis was appointed Chief of the Anne Arundel County Police Department in 2013, serving until 2014.
+In January 2015, he was appointed as Deputy Commissioner of the Baltimore Police Department under Commissioner Anthony Batts and served until January 20, 2018.

-In July 2015 he was appointed as the 39th Police Commissioner of the Baltimore Police Department, following a period of historic unrest and during the Department of Justice’s civil rights investigation.
-Davis negotiated a federal court-ordered consent decree with DOJ during a Presidential transition of power.
-Davis later stated that serving as commissioner of the Baltimore Police Department was an “honor of his lifetime.”
-He serve as the Commissioner through 2018.
+In July 2015, Davis was appointed as the 39th Police Commissioner of the Baltimore Police Department, following a period of historic unrest and during the Department of Justice’s civil rights investigation.
+During his time of service, he negotiated and implemented the federal court-ordered consent decree between the Baltimore Police Department and Department of Justice during a presidential transition.
+Davis described serving as Baltimore Police Commissioner as the "honor of his lifetime".
+He served as Commissioner until January 2018.

-On May 3, 2021, Davis was named as the Police Chief of the Fairfax County Police Department, an agency recognized as the safest large jurisdiction in America.
+On May 3, 2021, Davis was appointed Chief of the Fairfax County Police Department.